hazemKrimi/hazemKrimi/README.md

 - Ask me about **React and TypeScript**
 - How to reach me **me@hazemkrimi.tech**
-- Get to know about my experiences [here](https://hazemkrimi.tech/about)
+- Get to know more about me through my website [here](https://hazemkrimi.tech/)

 ### Connect with me: